-The elk business is one of the most rewarding and profitable segments of the livestock industry, and it's an easy one to get started.
-Elk are raised from the Arctic Circle to Florida.
+The elk business is one of the most rewarding segments of the livestock industry with endless possibilities.
+The ability for elk to be used for multiple markets makes them a very attractive agricultural animal.
+In North America, elk ranching exists from the Arctic Circle to Northern Mexico.
+Other species of elk and closely related cousins are raised in other parts of the world.
 With minor considerations, they adapt very well to different climates.
 Some elk are pastured on steep, rocky sides of mountains which are covered with various types of brush, while others are kept on lush, irrigated alfalfa fields.
-In some Asian countries, they are kept in small, stone courtyards and fed entirely by hand.
-Elk have basic nutritional requirements that usually can be met with many combinations of locally grown feeds.
+Elk have basic nutritional requirements that usually can be met with combinations of locally grown feeds.

-When starting up, it is important to define your goals.
+When starting an elk operation, it is important to define your goals.
 Are you going to raise elk for a hobby or a business?
 Do you just want to have some around because they are beautiful, majestic and fun animals, or are you looking to make money?
 Profitable returns are dependent on producing animals for a specific market.
 The four markets are meat, trophy, antler, and breeding stock.
+Antler can actually be divided into two subcategories - hard antler and velvet antler.
 The type of operation, land and infrastructure differ when raising elk for each market, and they become more complex when multiple markets are sought.
-It is possible to raise elk for all the markets, but most scenarios start with one main market, with some animals going to secondary markets.
-My ranch, the Mad Hatter Ranch, is an example.
-Our primary objective is to raise breeding animals with strong velvet genetics, as well as with good dispositions, size and conformation.
-Bulls that are not good enough for breeders but which cut good velvet weights may go into our velvet herd or may be sold as velvet bulls.
-If the bulls do not have substantial velvet cuts, they can be sold to hunting preserves as trophy bulls, or failing that, they are sold for meat.
-Cows that do not reproduce or that are not good breeding prospects are meat market prospects.
+It is possible to raise elk for all the markets, however, you should prioritize your top markets and allow the remaining markets to become secondary outlets.

 How do you know what to look for in a good elk breeder?
 Find one who has a good reputation and a breeding plan.
-Our industry is young and immature.
+Elk ranching is like any business.
+Plan ahead and make smart decisions.
+Follow the advice of breeders with consistent production that know their genetics backward and forward.
 Many ranchers are simply raising elk and breeding to the hot bloodlines of the moment.
 Find one who has purpose in his decisions.
 He should be on the cutting edge of the industry.
 Check out his facility, pastures and equipment.
 Look at the condition of his elk.
 If these do not please your eye, maybe you should look elsewhere.
 You can jumpstart your operation off the reputation of the ranch from which your seed stock comes.
 Don't be afraid to do a little traveling.
-Elk are shipped all over the country; you are not limited in your scope.
+Elk are shipped all over the continent and adjust well; you are not limited in your scope.
 The size of the investment and your future success warrant the extra effort to find a good mentor.

 Good elk breeders not only can sell you good seed stock, but they can help you in all aspects of the business.
 A good breeder welcomes newcomers and takes responsibility for getting you started on the right foot so you will be successful.
 He can show you how he has set up his operation and can advise you on how best to set up yours.
-There are many do's and don'ts with which an experienced elk stockman can help you.
+There are many do's and don'ts which an experienced elk stockman can help you with.
 Work some animals with him if possible.
 It takes the right amount of pressure, posture and patience to be a stockman.
 A hands-on experience is invaluable.
-Visit many ranches if possible.
+Visit as many ranches as possible.

-Every rancher has been in your shoes at some point, and you can learn from his experiences.
+Every rancher has been in your shoes at some point and you can learn from his experiences.
 There are many tricks to building fence and laying out alleys, gates, and holding pens so that they are efficient and accepted by the elk with minimum stress and maximum safety to the animals and handlers.
-Curves and corners are important, and the strategic placement of gates and walls is critical.
+Curves and corners are important and the strategic placement of gates and walls is critical.
 Designs and theories on types of handling facilities have changed over the years.
 Some just don't work, while others work great.
-I have heard of ranchers who have counted on an artificial insemination program for months but who ended their plans in frustration when they couldn't get the animals in the facility.
-We looked at all the setups we could before we built ours, and it paid off.
-With our handling system, my wife and I can run through 80 animals-bulls and cows of all ages from as many as ten pastures-in under three hours, with no stress to us or the animals.
 Good elk breeders can shed light on most of your particular concerns, or they know where you can get the answers.

 Ask for information from manufacturers and dealers of fencing supplies, handling facility components, hydraulic squeeze chutes, post pounders and elk-related products.
 Fence wire suppliers will give you specifications and recommendations on setting posts, corners and braces.
 Handling facility dealers will offer you pages of designs.
 Brochures on squeeze chutes and manual systems are readily available.
 All of this may seem overwhelming, but it will come together quickly when you see it in person.

-Do yourself a favor!
-Join NAEBA and do some research to find a reputable breeder or two and make friends.
+Give elk some thought.
+The industry is very exciting with elk markets doubling since 2009.
+Join NAEBA, do some research to find a reputable breeder or two and make friends.
+You can also purchase NAEBA's Elk Farming Handbook that consists of over 300 pages of information.
 Visit as many elk ranches as possible.
-It is not possible to cover all the details in an article, but one visit to a good operation is worth volumes.
+Much may be learned from research, but one visit to a good operation is worth volumes.